 (e) If the homestudy is more than twelve months old, an update to the homestudy must be provided.

 (6) A statement from the person or entity in the receiving state that will be providing post-placement supervision acknowledging the obligation to provide post-placement supervision.
 This statement may be located within the homestudy.
-Supervision shall be pursuant to rule 5101:2-48-17 of the Administrative Code.
+Supervision shall be pursuant to the regulations of the interstate compact, located at http://icpc.aphsa.org/content/AAICPC/en/ICPCRegulations.html.
 A copy of the supervising agent's license or certification shall be submitted, if applicable to the laws of the receiving state.

 (7) A current case history that includes:

 (a) All available social, medical, including immunization record, developmental, psychological, and educational information.
 If the child is an infant and has been discharged from the hospital, a copy of the discharge documentation is required.

 (b) The JFS 01616 "Social and Medical History" (rev. 6/2009).

 (8) Documentation verifying the sending agent's legal authority to place the child.
 If placement is being requested with only one parent's consent, there shall be documentation addressing the other person's parental rights.